-We at Cyrco, inc. promote a culture of SAFETY.
-Through intensive OSHA training, incentives, hazard recognition, engineering controls, and close affiliations with many regional safety councils, Cyrco consistently retains one of the lowest OSHA Experience Modification Rating (EMR), a 0.78 as of 03/2021, throughout the entire cooling tower industry.
+We at Cyrco, inc. promote a culture of safety.
+Through intensive OSHA training, incentives, hazard recognition, engineering controls, and close affiliations with many regional safety councils, Cyrco consistently retains one of the lowest OSHA Experience Modification Rating (EMR) throughout the entire cooling tower industry.
 We employ a full-time Safety Director, who is an OSHA Authorized Trainer, to keep our employees current with training, safety protocols, and safe on the job site.

 All OSHA and Safety Training Courses are conducted by Cyrco, inc.'s full-time Safety Director who is also an OSHA Authorized Trainer.
 These courses provide interactive, hands-on training including physical demonstrations of approved equipment, proper use of PPE, and safe use of tools and machinery.
 Compared to online courses, our hands-on training course will provide a better learning experience for your employees with an improved information retention result.

 Cyrco, inc. offers these immensely valuable OSHA and safety training courses to local businesses within the Greensboro, NC area and/or for our client's employees.
 Training classes can be conducted at our location or yours.

 The OSHA 10-Hour Construction Training course is primarily intended for entry level workers.
 All outreach training covers an overview of the safety hazards a worker may encounter on the job site.
 Training emphasizes hazard identification, avoidance, control and prevention, not OSHA standards.